 Disclosures

 SLW has received royalties from Wolters Kluwer for text book editing.
-SLW is a former board member of the Journal of Bone and Joint Surgery (ended in 2013); he was involved in a NIH RO1 research grant programme until 2015; and he is an author of several references cited in this topic.
+SLW serves as a member of board of trustees for orthopedic research and education foundation; and he is an author of several references cited in this topic.

 Acknowledgements

-Dr Stuart L. Weinstein and Dr Joshua M. Eisenberg would like to thank Dr Ryan M. Ilgenfritz, a previous contributor to this topic.
+Dr Stuart L. Weinstein would like to thank Dr Joshua M. Eisenberg and Dr Ryan M. Ilgenfritz, previous contributors to this topic.

 Disclosures

-RMI declared that he had no competing interests.
+JME and RMI declared that they had no competing interests.

 Peer reviewers